 By now you probably have a bathroom cabinet stocked with moisturisers: face, body, feet, and hands.
 Well, it might be time to add another one to the collection: vaginal moisturiser.
 This is a cream that you apply to the inside of your vagina to keep it moist.
 Like lubricants, vaginal moisturisers can help to reduce painful friction during sex.

-But unlike lubricants, vaginal moisturisers are absorbed by the skin and can cling to your vaginal lining where they act like natural vaginal secretions.
+But unlike lubricants, vaginal moisturisers are absorbed and can cling to your vaginal lining where they act like natural vaginal secretions.
 They can be used regularly – not just before sex – to offer more long-term relief from symptoms of burning and dryness.
 Because they last up to four days, vaginal moisturisers might help to make spontaneous sex more enjoyable without needing to reach for a lubricant - although you might find it helpful to use a vaginal moisturiser and a lubricant.

 You can buy vaginal moisturisers over the counter from pharmacies.
 Like personal lubricants, you might need to experiment with different brands to find one that suits you.